neurosis69/chia-sync-test/README.md

 Some of them are only as baseline or for fun (like drop ALL indexes, or certain obscure page sizes).

-The testcases for the current execution are configured in: `testcases.json`
+The testcases eligible for the current execution are configured in the `ACTIVE_TESTCASES` json Section in [testcases.json](https://github.com/neurosis69/chia-sync-test/blob/0e177a34ebddab7d1d3a56f7d6c00a2fe3c37275/testcases.json)

 #### Reasonable Testcases

-The following testcases
+More reasonable testscases are limited to the following:

 ```json
   "ACTIVE_TESTCASES": [